defra-design/prn-design-history/app/posts/2023-06-17-manage-a-prn-waste-data.md

 ---
-tags: PRN, record your waste, iteration
+tags: ['PRN', 'Record your waste', 'Iteration']
 title: Second iteration – raising, issuing and managing a PRN and record your waste
 description: This post is about the second iteration of raising, issuing, and managing a PRN based on research from sprint 4.
 date: 2023-07-17